MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-dotnet.md

 ### Query items

 After you insert an item, you can also run a query to get all items that match a specific filter by using the `TableClient.Query<T>` method.
-This example filters products by category using [Linq](/dotnet/standard/linq) syntax, which is a benefit of using typed `ITableEntity` models like the `Product` class.
+This example filters products by category using Language Integrated Query (LINQ) syntax, which is a benefit of using typed `ITableEntity` models like the `Product` class.

-> [!NOTE]
-> You can also query items using [OData](/rest/api/storageservices/querying-tables-and-entities) syntax.
-You can see an example of this approach in the [Query Data](./tutorial-query.md) tutorial.

 ```csharp
 string category = "gear-surf-surfboards";